 - Gas bottles

-Reuse and repurpose
+Reuse and Repurpose

 If you don’t feel you need to repurpose anything, ask your friends, neighbours, or work mates if they need any of the items you dispose of regularly.
 Online Marketplaces are a great way to give items away for others to reuse and repurpose.
-Look through a few of the marketplaces such as eBay or freecycle to get some ideas on what you can put on there.
+Look through a few of the marketplaces such as eBay, freecycle or Gumtree to get some ideas on what you can put on there.
 Some ideas for reusing and repurposing:

 Old clothes can be turned into pyjamas, gym clothes or worn when gardening and cleaning.
 If they are in good condition donate them to charity or pass on to friends or family to give them a new life.

 You can find almost any item of clothing second-hand – both online and in-store – and what you find is often just as good as new (and less than half the price!).

 Digital platforms like Depop, Vestiaire Collective, and Facebook Marketplace are all great for buying or selling second hand clothing.

 If you prefer shopping in-store, large op-shop chains you can find in most Australian states include: